Atmospheric-Dynamics-GUF/PinCFlow.jl/docs/src/examples/mountain_wave_simulation.md

 where the default values $h_0 = 100 \, \mathrm{m}$ and $l_0 = 1 \, \mathrm{km}$ are being used.
 The atmosphere is isothermal, with the default temperature $T_0 = 300 \, \mathrm{K}$ and the initial wind $\boldsymbol{u}_0 = \left(10, 0, 0\right)^\mathrm{T} \, \mathrm{m \, s^{- 1}}$.

-Reflections at the upper boundary are prevented by damping the generated mountain waves in a sponge layer defined by
+Reflections at the upper boundary are prevented by damping the generated mountain waves in a sponge defined by

 $$\alpha_\mathrm{R} \left(x, y, z\right) = \frac{\alpha_{\mathrm{R}, x} \left(x\right) + \alpha_{\mathrm{R}, y} \left(y\right) + \alpha_{\mathrm{R}, z} \left(z\right)}{3}$$